 Rewards are far greater motivators than punishments, and nothing is more effective than rewarding a person to build back their self-esteem.

-Key to the success of a return to work program is having responsibility.
+The key to the success of a return to work program is having responsibility.
 This can include having a schedule to keep yourself progressing toward the completion of certain tasks and setting deadlines that need to be met.
 “Slow but steady” is the prescription for responsibility.
 Being responsible is a sure way to integrate back into the workplace and reduce your chances of relapse.

 Last, but not least, all people re-entering the workforce after addiction treatment need to be accountable for their actions.
 Just as in the treatment process, there’s no room for excuses or turning a blind eye to unacceptable behavior or actions.
 Accountability goes hand-in-hand with responsibility.